wdturner/ProjectIdeas2019/Summer2019/ProjectIdeas2.md

 **If you see 9 names, submit a pull request please**

+### Jiawen Lin

+A web-based or mobile-based scheduling app that helps users to sort out their class schedules, daily routines, etc.

 ### James Berry

 A java based RISC-V simulator which allows for the performance analysis of various microarchitecture implementations.